Microtubule: Structure

 The lateral association of the protofilaments generates a pseudo-helical structure, with one turn of the helix containing 13 tubulin dimers, each from a different protofilament.
 In the most common "13-3" architecture, the 13th tubulin dimer interacts with the next tubulin dimer with a vertical offset of 3 tubulin monomers due to the helicity of the turn.
 There are other alternative architectures, such as 11-3, 12-3, 14-3, 15-4, or 16-4, that have been detected at a much lower occurrence.
 Microtubules can also morph into other forms such as helical filaments, which are observed in protist organisms like foraminifera.
 There are two distinct types of interactions that can occur between the subunits of lateral protofilaments within the microtubule called the A-type and B-type lattices.
 In the A-type lattice, the lateral associations of protofilaments occur between adjacent α and β-tubulin subunits (i.e. an α-tubulin subunit from one protofilament interacts with a β-tubulin subunit from an adjacent protofilament).
 In the B-type lattice, the α and β-tubulin subunits from one protofilament interact with the α and β-tubulin subunits from an adjacent protofilament, respectively.
 Experimental studies have shown that the B-type lattice is the primary arrangement within microtubules.
 However, in most microtubules there is a seam in which tubulin subunits interact α-β.

 The sequence and exact composition of molecules during microtubule formation can thus be summarised as follows: A β-tubulin connects in the context of a non-existent covalent bond with an α-tubulin, which in connected form are a heterodimer, since they consist of two different polypeptides (β-tubulin and α-tubulin).
 So after the heterodimers are formed, they join together to form long chains that rise figuratively in one direction (e.g. upwards).
 These heterodimers, which are connected in a certain direction, form protofilaments.
 These long chains (protofilaments) now gradually accumulate next to each other so that a tube-like structure is formed, which has a lumen typical of a tube.
 Accordingly, mostly 13 protofilaments form the outer wall of the microtubules.
-It is also important to note that the heterodimers consist of a positive and negative end, with alpha-tubulin forming the negative end and beta-tubulin the positive end.
+The heterodimers consist of a positive and negative end, with alpha-tubulin forming the negative end and beta-tubulin the positive end.
 Due to the fact that the heterodimers are stacked on top of each other, there is always a negative and positive end.
 Microtubules grow by an addition of heterodimers at the plus end.

 Some species of Prosthecobacter also contain microtubules.
 The structure of these bacterial microtubules is similar to that of eukaryotic microtubules, consisting of a hollow tube of protofilaments assembled from heterodimers of bacterial tubulin A (BtubA) and bacterial tubulin B (BtubB).
 Both BtubA and BtubB share features of both α- and β-tubulin.
 Unlike eukaryotic microtubules, bacterial microtubules do not require chaperones to fold.
 In contrast to the 13 protofilaments of eukaryotic microtubules, bacterial microtubules comprise only five.